ThomasDaheim/GPXEditor/README.md

 A lot of stuff from my bugs & features list!

+* pimped AboutMenu to show build information from MANIFEST.MF
 * show mouse & center position on map, button to re-center map
 * select waypoints in height chart via mouse drag
 * set max number of waypoints shown via preferences